The "French Fade" Manicure Has Replaced French Tips — & It's Twice As Chic

 There’s plenty of French fade inspiration on TikTok and Instagram if you want to take a point of reference to your next nail appointment.
 This manicure works really well with both gel polish (including Builder in a Bottle (BIAB) and regular nail polish, but if you prefer a DIY approach, the good thing about this simple look is that you can recreate it at home quite easily.

-Streets recommends starting with a clear base coat and then applying your base color of choice.
+Ami recommends starting with a clear base coat and then applying your base colour of choice.
 “Sheer, peachy nudes or soft pinks work best,” she says.
-Layer up the color until you’ve reached the level of opacity that you’re seeking, and then it’s time for the tips.
-“Go for a soft cream or white polish for the French tip and apply it to the top third of your nail,” Streets explains.
+Layer up the colour until you’ve reached the level of opacity that you’re seeking, and then it’s time for the tips.
+“Go for a soft cream or white polish for the French tip and apply it to the top third of your nail,” Ami explains.

 Of course, the most important thing about this manicure is the faded effect, and that requires blending.
-“A makeup sponge works well to blur any lines and create your fade,” says Streets.
-She suggests using a blotting motion to blur the colors together, or even adding a mid-toned shade between your white tips and base color “to help make the transition from one shade to another look even more effortless.”
+“A makeup sponge works well to blur any lines and create your fade,” says Ami.
+She suggests using a blotting motion to blur the colours together, or even adding a mid-toned shade between your white tips and base colour “to help make the transition from one shade to another look even more effortless.”

 Tools can help, too.
-“Ombré nail art brushes are also available, which make it easy and efficient to accomplish the French fade look,” says Streets.
-“Use gentle pressure with your brush strokes to mix and create a gradient effect between your nail colors.
+“Ombré nail art brushes are also available, which make it easy and efficient to accomplish the French fade look,” says Ami.
+“Use gentle pressure with your brush strokes to mix and create a gradient effect between your nail colours.
 The soft, wispy bristles really help to blend the shades together.”

 Advertisement